charliecalvert/CloudNotes/Assignments/AngularSolarRefactor.md

 ## Handling HTTP Errors {#http-errors}

 Add error handler to our calls to $http.get.
+Suppose, for instance, that you wanted to load the JSON file in the data directory that is called EnergyTypes.json.
+In other words, you wanted to load this file: **data/EnergyTypes.json**.
+Sometimes we make mistakes simple in specifying the file name, writing **EnergTypes.json** instead of **EnergyTypes.json**.
+The missing y doesn't mean much to us, but it baffles the computer.
+So we need to handle not only the case when the file loads successfully, but also the case where the file fails to load, perhaps because of a typo like that shown above.

-The first four or five lines are changed.
-What we have added is the **errorCallback**.
+Look at the example below.
+What we have added to our previous implementations of this method is the **errorCallback**.
 It gets called if an error occurs:

 ```javascript
 $http.get('data/EnergyTypes.json')